-Previously, we developed measures based on institutional self-report of whether there is 24 hour 7 day a week availability of structural characteristics at the facility in which the woman gave birth.
-This new set of measures focuses on the availability of specialty physician services for high risk pregnant women.
+Previously, we developed measures based on self-report of whether there is 24 hour 7 day a week availability of structural characteristics at the facility in which the woman gave birth.
 This measure and the second HROB measure we are proposing to CHIPRA at this time focus on multidisciplinary care and specialty prenatal care.
 They will all supplement the collection of measures focused on HROB services to further evaluate and enhance the safety and care for high risk women regardless of birth outcome.